honzabrecka/using-ant-to-build-flash/README.md

 Building SWF from Flex project
 ------------------------------

-**Example 9 - basics**
+#### Example 9 - basics

-The most simple ANT build.xml file, which describes how to build an `bin/output.swf` file:
+The most simple ANT build.xml file, which describes how to build a `bin/output.swf` file:

 ```
 <?xml version="1.0"?>